 - The following reporting requirements apply whenever gift personal property is accepted and/or disposed of.

 Any university official who takes delivery of gift personal property must notify the campus or unit development office as soon as possible.
 The development office in turn must notify the university Treasurer in writing and indicate whether the campus or unit wishes to use the property for some period of time.

-Gifts valued over $500 should not be accepted without prior approval of the campus or unit development office.
+Gifts valued over $500 should not be accepted without prior approval of the appropriate university official and the UT Foundation.
 Development officials should inform donors of their obligation to file IRS Form 8283 (Noncash Charitable Contributions).
 Generally, this form should be filed whenever the value of the property donated is above $500.
 (See the current IRS form for additional requirements.)
-The development office should ensure that each form is signed by the donor and the appropriate university official if required by IRS Form 8283.
-In addition, the development office should maintain copies of completed forms and send a copy
+The UT Foundation should ensure that each form is signed by the donor and the appropriate university official if required by IRS Form 8283.
+In addition, the foundation should maintain copies of completed forms and send a copy to the donor.

-Departments, campuses, or units that no longer have use for gift personal property in their custody should notify the appropriate campus or system development office as soon as possible.
-Development will then notify the chair of the gift disposition committee (the University Treasurer or designee).
+Departments, campuses, or units that no longer have use for gift personal property in their custody should notify the appropriate university official and the UT Foundation as soon as possible.
+The UT Foundation will then notify the chair of the gift disposition committee (the University Treasurer or designee).